iobis/mwhs-data-mobilization/README.md

 ### Add a data source

 - Create a folder in [datasets](datasets) under the correct site with a descriptive name (all lowercase with underscores).
 Upload any data files or documents into that folder.
 These can be reports, research papers, spreadsheets, CSV files, etc.
-- Create an issue in [Issues](https://github.com/iobis/mwhs-data-mobilization/issues) with a description of the dataset and a link to the folder created above.
-Describe any issues with data quality or missing data elements, and add any other information that may be relevant for data processing.
 - Create a row in [references](https://github.com/iobis/mwhs-data-mobilization/blob/master/datasets/References.csv) with the citation, reference, title, link, type of data and information on reference and data availablitity.